 We display examples of the current stock of school uniform, book bags and water bottles in the main reception area for you to have a look at.
-We keep a stock of school uniform, which can be purchased daily between 9.00am and 4.00pm from the school office.
+Parents/carers can order uniform from the school website and choose for delivery to school or directly to the home.
+We also offer a range of free second hand uniform at events such as the half termly teas held after school.

 Jewellery is not permitted to be worn in school other than stud earrings, which cannot be worn for sporting activities.
-We advise parents to remove earrings on PE days as staff will not be allowed to remove children's earrings or take responsibility for their safe keeping once removed.
+We advise parents/carers to remove earrings on PE days as staff will not be allowed to remove children's earrings or take responsibility for their safe keeping once removed.